picatz/Willow-Run/README.md

 ## Installation

-It will be  a [gem](https://rubygems.org/)!
-So, you'll be able to install it yourself pretty easily:
+It's a [gem](https://rubygems.org/)!
+So, you can install it very easily:

     $ gem install willow_run